AlicanKaya192/App-Downloader/README.md

-# Application Builder - All In One
+# Application Downloader - All In One

 🛠️ A lightweight Windows Forms application that allows users to download multiple helper apps with a single click.
 💻 Developer: alica